 Brokerage Transactions.
-Generally, equity securities are bought and sold through brokerage transactions for which commissions are payable.
+Generally, transactions in ETFS and shares of closed-end funds are bought and sold on an exchange through brokerage transactions for which commissions are payable.
 Purchases from underwriters will include the underwriting commission or concession, and purchases from dealers serving as market makers will include a dealer's mark-up or reflect a dealer's mark-down.
 The purchase price for securities bought from dealers serving as market makers will similarly include the dealer's mark up or reflect a dealer's mark down.
 When the Funds execute transactions in the over-the-counter market, it will generally deal with primary market makers unless prices that are more favorable are otherwise obtainable.
+Purchases and sales of mutual funds shares are effected directly with the Funds through the Funds' custodian.
+The Funds or the Adviser on behalf of the Funds may engage one or more third parties to facilitate processing of mutual fund transactions.
+Currently, the Adviser has engaged Matrix LLC to provide administrative and custody support to services with respect to the processing of mutual fund transactions.